-I run a small contracting business, where I do a variety of odd jobs for local homeowners.
-When the jobs are big, I usually have the homeowners sign a formal written contract.
-But when the jobs are small – just a couple thousand dollars – I usually let it proceed with an oral understanding.
+I run a small contracting business, where I do a variety of odd jobs.
+When the jobs are big enough, I usually have the homeowners sign a formal written contract.
+But when they're small, like a couple thousand dollars, I usually let it proceed with an oral understanding.

-Last month, I did a small painting job for a homeowner.
-We agreed on the color, the timetable, and the price.
-When I finished, I sent him an invoice.
+Last month, I did a small painting job.
+The homeowner and I agreed on the color, timetable, and price.
+When I finished, I sent an invoice.
 He hasn't paid.
-He'd been dodging my calls and emails.
+He's been dodging my calls and emails.
 What can I do?
 Do I need to sign a written contract for every little job?

-Few things can be as frustrating for a small business than a customer who refuses to pay.
-Small contracting businesses have a great deal of overhead, between the equipment and the labor and materials necessary for the particular job.
+Few things can be as frustrating for a small business owner than a customer who refuses to pay.
+Small contracting businesses have a great deal of overhead, between the equipment and the labor and materials necessary.
 A non-paying customer can disrupt those cash flows.
 What should you do if a customer refuses to pay after you've rendered contracting services?

-First, see whether you can discuss the situation.
+First, see whether you can discuss the situation (if you can get the customer to answer the phone).
 Was there a particular area of the work that the customer was unhappy with?
-If so, is it easily fixable – for example, installing a different doorknob or switching a small fixture?
+If so, is it easily fixable, for example, by installing a different doorknob or switching a small fixture?
 It might be worth your effort to put a bit more work into the project, if that will break down the barrier to payment.

 Second, if the disagreement is larger or if the homeowner is simply unwilling to talk with you about the nonpayment, send a demand letter.
 A formal letter, written on your business letterhead, will likely be taken seriously by the homeowner, especially if you note that you are "reserving all legal rights" to collect on your earnings.
 The letter should be polite but firm, stating all of the facts and reminding the homeowner of his obligation to pay.